knpuniversity/php-beginner-series/knpu/arrays3.rst

         </div>
     <?php } ?>

 Refresh and voilà!
-And to make things cleaner, I also closed the PHP tag after my ``foreach`` statement.
+To make things cleaner, I also closed the PHP tag after my ``foreach`` statement.
 This let me write HTML instead of printing it from inside PHP, which is hard to read.
 But it's really the same as before: we opened PHP, started the ``foreach``, closed PHP, then later opened PHP